 If infiltration is infeasible, or where it can be demonstrated that infiltration would cause property or environmental damage, the method of compliance with the Water Quality requirement differs based on the type of sewershed in which a project is located.
 The applicant is referred to the sewershed maps in Appendix D to determine the type of sewershed in which their project is located.
 These maps are approximations of sewershed boundaries.
 The applicant must refer to their project’s point of stormwater discharge when determining which requirements apply to their project.

-If the applicant believes that infiltration is not feasible, a waiver from the infiltration requirement must be submitted to PWD Stormwater Plan Review for approval.
+If the applicant believes that infiltration is not feasible, a waiver from the infiltration requirement must be requested via the Online Technical Worksheet (Section 3.4.3) for PWD Stormwater Plan Review approval.
 The applicant is referred to Section 3.3 for guidance on determining and documenting infiltration feasibility.
-For projects in which greater than one acre of earth is disturbed and an Infiltration Waiver Request Form is submitted due to soil or groundwater contamination, PA DEP must evaluate the waiver request concurrently with PWD.
+For projects in which greater than one acre of earth is disturbed and a waiver from infiltration is requested due to soil or groundwater contamination, PA DEP must evaluate the waiver request concurrently with PWD.

 Non-Infiltrating Projects Located in Combined Sewer Areas